On this page:

 On issues that we’re interested in, we will always try to provide real stories from people we’ve supported or worked with.
 Normally these will be anonymous.

-We receive a lot of requests from media reporters, researchers and others for help in being put into contact with individuals who have criminal records.
+We receive a lot of requests from the media, researchers and others for help in being put into contact with individuals who have criminal records.
 There is a section below on helping with research projects.

 Where the subject is not related to the issues we directly cover as a charity, we may be able to ‘advertise’ your request to those who receive updates from us.

-If you’re looking to be put in contact with individuals on a specific story, and are not looking for a contribution from Unlock, please email email@example.com or call 01622 230705 and ask to speak to Debbie Young.
+If you’re looking to be put in contact with individuals on a specific story, please contact Ruth Davies, Digital and Communications Manager.
+Email firstname.lastname@example.org or call 07458 393 194.

-Please note: Only current directors and employees are authorised to represent the charity in the media.
+Please note, only current directors and employees are authorised to represent the charity in the media.
 Former employees should not be presented as representing the charity.
-Unlock will demand a full retraction if it is misrepresented.
+Unlock will insist on a full retraction if it is misrepresented.